Sydney Opera House is the most recognizable Sydney landmark and a popular tourist attraction.

 We list below some of the most popular shows currently going on at Sydney Opera House.

-1. Opera performance tickets at the Sydney Opera House
+Opera tickets at Sydney Opera House

 Every day, a different Opera is performed at Joan Sutherland Theater, in Sydney Opera House.